Brands and countries

 In every building envelope, the window-to-wall connection remains a sensitive area.
 Even when high-performance glazing and insulated frames are used, the surrounding junction can still become a source of air leakage if not detailed correctly.
 This area often requires careful attention to ensure the designed energy performance is maintained once the building is in use.

 These junctions must accommodate structural movement, resist water penetration, and remain airtight over time.
 At the same time, they need to align with increasingly demanding energy regulations and design targets in low-energy buildings.
 Solutions must deliver consistent performance, integrate easily into standard details, and be supported by clear technical documentation.
-Bostik products that work for this are the T660/T665 AIRSEAL WINDOW TAPE DUO.
+Bostik products that work for this are the Bostik T660 Airseal Window Tape Duo and the Bostik T665 Airseal Window Tape Duo Plus.

 The system solution: Combining window tape and foam insulation